 Short Course - A 25-yard or 25-meter pool.

-Silvers - Officially called Niagara Championship Qualifier.
-Held every February in three locations in the Niagara reason.
+Silvers - Officially called Niagara Championship Qualifier, this event is typically held every February in three locations in the Niagara region.
 One is hosted by UNAC at the ME pool.
-Only those swimmers with qualifying times can compete in this meet with hopes to then quality to swim in Golds (Niagara LSC Championship).
+Only those swimmers with qualifying times can compete in this meet with hopes to then qualify to swim in Golds (Niagara LSC Championship).

-Stand Up - The command given by the Starter or Referee to release the swimmers from their starting position.
+Stand Up - The command given by the Starter or Referee which releases the swimmers from their starting position.

-Step Down - The command given by the Starter or Referee to have the swimmers move off the blocks.
-Usually this command is a good indication everything is not right for the race to start.
+Step Down - The command given by the Starter to have swimmers step off the blocks.

-Stroke - There are 4 competitive strokes: butterfly, backstroke, breaststroke, freestyle.
+Stroke - There are 4 competitive strokes: butterfly, backstroke, breaststroke and freestyle.

-Taper - The resting phase of a swimmer at the end of a season, before the championship meet.
+Taper - This is referred to as a resting phase for a swimmer, usually at the end of a season or before a championship meet.

-Timed Finals - Competition in which only heats are swum and final placings are determined by those times.
+Timed Finals - Competition in which only heats are swum and final placings are determined by those times performed in the heats.

 In freestyle events, the competitor may swim any stroke.
 The stroke most commonly used is sometimes called the crawl, which is characterized by the alternate stroking of the arms over the surface of the water surface and an alternating (up-and-down) flutter kick.

 Swim practice is where all the hard work and training occurs!
-Practices are for the swimmers to learn new techniques, improve on strokes, turns and starts as well as to improve endurance and improve their speed in the water!
-Practice is also a time for the athletes to work together for team skills and camaraderie.
+During practice, coaches work with swimmers on technique, stroke work, starts and turns, and improve their endurance and speed in the water.
+Practice is also a time where swimmers can push one another during sets, which provides team spirit and camaraderie.